-Jeff Milota currently serves as Horning Brother’s Vice President of Finance where he is responsible for overseeing all financing transactions.
+Jeff Milota currently serves as Horning Brother’s CFO where he is responsible for overseeing all financing transactions.
 Additionally he is involved with development, acquisitions, asset management and strategic planning for the company.
 Prior to joining Horning Brothers in 2002, Jeff was with the Reznik Group primarily working on special projects for their audit clients.
 Jeff has an undergraduate degree from the University of Delaware in Accounting and is a CPA.
 Jeff is also involved with the University of Maryland Masters in Real Estate Program.

 Director of Human Resources

 Wency Coleman currently serves as Director of Human Resources at Horning Brothers.
 In this role, she is responsible for overseeing all areas of payroll, personnel, training and compliance.
 Wency has worked with Horning Brothers in Property Management as well as with Paradigm, and Polinger Shannon & Luchs.
 Wency is a member of the Society for Human Resources and has a BA in Management with Human Resources concentration, Strayer University, Washington, DC.